waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`city_exploration_planner` (Agent):** Creates efficient routes for exploring cities.

 ## Tool/Agent Development Ideas
 - **Systematic City Explorer (Agent):** An agent to automate the planning of re-exploring a city.
-It would take a city map as input and generate an optimal route to visit every building and interact with every NPC inside.
+It would take a city map as input, use a new tool to identify all interactable objects (NPCs, signs, warps), and then use `multi_stop_pathfinder` to generate an optimal route to visit everything.
-- **Multi-Stop Pathfinder (Tool):** A tool that takes a list of coordinates and calculates the most efficient route to visit all of them.
-This would be a core component of the exploration agent.
+- **Map Object Extractor (Tool):** A tool that parses the `map_xml_string` to extract the coordinates and names of all interactable objects (NPCs, signs, items, warps) on the current map.
+This would be a core component for the Systematic City Explorer agent.

 ## Philosophy & Lessons Learned (Self-Correction)
 - **(Turn 28227):** Trust tool outputs first; verify in-game obstacles before debugging.